hossainrkb/company-and-employee-rel-system-frontend/README.md

 # Application form Employee - Company Management
 * ## This is an api based application.
-React has been used as frontend.
+Here it is Frontend React has been used.
 * ## Features
     > Company
     >>